Champagne Pol Roger - Brut Réserve

 Nose

-Powerful and captivating, it initially reveals fruity aromas (pear, mango) and then unfolds light notes of honeysuckle and white jasmine
+Powerful and captivating, it initially reveals fruity aromas (pear, mango) and then unfolds with light notes of honeysuckle and white jasmine

 Palate